 Doughnuts are trickier, not only are they usually fried, but they are also loaded with sugar.
 My best suggestion is donut holes, really savor and enjoy one to celebrate the holiday, it's all about portion control.
 Of course, you can try my 5-ingredient blender doughnuts and while they are good, I know they are not the fried doughnuts of your dreams.

-And all those parties?
+And what about all those parties?

 Parties during the holidays can really take their toll.
 Self-control is so much harder when you're presented with lots of your favorite unhealthy foods and everyone is enjoying them.
 If you want to cut calories this Hanukkah you have to prepare.
 Make sure to eat healthy foods before the party so you can just nibble on a few favorite goodies when you are there.
 If possible, bring a healthier lower calorie food that you know you can enjoy and if you're hosting a party, get all our healthy, lower-calorie recipes when you join Fresh Families.
 We have weekly menus and shopping lists and over 300 recipes to help you plan and prepare for a healthy life.